hclpandv/azure-windows-vm-disk-automation/obervations-windows-vmDisks.md

-## This is how the Window VM disk looks like when we add one OD and one Data disk
+## This is how the Window VM disk looks like when we add one OS and one Data disk

 #### Azure Portal